-It’s a warm night, and for the first time in over a year, you don’t want to stay home and put on four sweaters so it feels like you’re being hugged.
-NYC restaurants and bars are steadily reopening, and you’re feeling ready to get back out there.
+NYC restaurants and bars are now pretty much open, and you’re feeling ready to get back out there.
 Plus, a few of your ex-coworkers, old roommates, and childhood friends who witnessed your emo phase in 2008 have been reaching out about getting drinks and catching up.
 So we’ve put together this list of places (some new spots, others are old favorites) that are perfect for hanging out past your new 8pm bedtime you’ve begrudgingly accepted.

 The next time you’re meeting up with one or two other people who only want to talk about and drink pet-nats, try Skin Contact.
 This natural wine bar on the LES has a decent amount of sidewalk tables set up, as well as a backyard where they run wine tastings every week.
 There’s even a “$25 bottle dealer’s choice” section where they’ll choose a sparking white or a chilled red for you.

 While the roof at Elsewhere is usually an open-air dancefloor, it’s now one of the few spots in Bushwick where you can sip a daiquiri and take in views of Manhattan.
 There are tons of socially-distant tables that you can reserve for free on the bar’s website, but if you have commitment issues and would rather live life in the moment, they’re also taking walk-ins.